 Car accidents are unfortunately common in America.
 With the high number of vehicles on the road today, auto accidents are the most common cause of accidental death and injury in the U.S. According to the 2010 U.S. Census, there were 10.2 million car accidents in 2008, with 39,000 of those accidents resulting in death.
 In Alabama, there were 62 fatal accidents in 2008.
-While figures are not as high as they were 30 years ago, auto accidents remain an unfortunate fact of life.
+While figures are not as high as they were 30 years ago, our Tuscaloosa car accident attorney can tell you that auto accidents remain an unfortunate fact of life.

 Car accidents have a variety of causes, but are almost always caused due to the negligence or reckless conduct of the driver of one of the vehicles involved in the crash.
 Distracted driving – paying more attention to a cell phone, PDA, GPS system, and so on than to the road – is a leading cause of accidents today.
 Other common causes are speeding, drinking alcohol, tailgating, failing to obey traffic signals, and bad weather such as heavy rain.
 When you are injured in an auto accident because someone else has engaged in risky driving behavior, you are entitled to compensation for your injuries.

 At Cross & Smith, we have the knowledge and resources to pursue every aspect of your claim.
 Call us today at (877) 791-0618 to schedule a free consultation with an experienced Tuscaloosa car accident attorney.